fanaticboy2012-collab/fanaticboy2012-collab/README.md

 # Hi there 👋, I'm Amesh
-### A Student Web Developer | Creating Clean, Responsive, and Interactive Websites.
+### A Student and Web Developer | Creating Clean, Responsive, and Interactive Websites.

 ---